 August 27th was the birthday of the great Sir Donald Bradman.
 His test average of 99.94 is the holy grail of cricket.
 It would make sense to use Don Bradman as a benchmark for batting.
 His performance is beneath

-I ran his performances on my system.
-His total is 9,628 and his batting score is 9,276.
-I went through the numbers and I do not see any reason to adjust my weights and factors that I use for the players today.
+I ran his performances using my algorithm and his total is 9,628 and his batting score is 9,276.
+I worked through the numbers and I do not see any reason to adjust my weights and factors that I use for the players today.
 The problem though is how do I accurately compare Bradman’s performance to another player?
-Either I can take the first 52 games of a player and forget about the remaining.
-That though would not be fair for players.
+Either I can admit the first 52 games of a player and forget about the remaining.
+That, though, would not be fair for players.
 Sachin Tendulkar took less than eight years to notch up 52 tests.
 He played for four more years than Bradman but played 148 Tests more.
 The difference between Tendulkar’s career average and his first 52 is four runs more.

 Tendulkar’s performance is beneath

 Based on my index Tendulkar scored 4,274 batting points and 4,726 total points in the first 52 games.
 However; Tendulkar’s has 19,265 batting points and 20,693 total levels.